shereedietel/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse a program.
 It serves as a reminder to continually test, improve, and adapt our code to anticipate and accommodate potential issues.

+# 2023-11-25
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest industry trends, tools, and programming languages.

+To be successful as a programmer, you should also focus on building a solid foundation in core programming concepts.
+By understanding the principles of algorithms, data structures, computer architecture, etc., You will be able to better adapt to new challenges and develop innovative solutions.
+Practice makes perfect, so keep coding and trying out new projects to improve your skills and knowledge.
+ - 学习编程语言和技术。
+-掌握基本编程概念，如算法、数据结构、计算机架构等。-不断实践，提高编程技能。